mkiser/WTFJHT/_topics/trump-russia-investigation.markdown

 <div class="topic-date"><small><a href="https://whatthefuckjusthappenedtoday.com/2017/08/16/day-209/">August 16, 2017</a></small></div>
 <p><strong>One of Robert Mueller's top FBI investigators has left the team</strong>.
-Peter Strzok oversaw the beginnings of the Russia probe last summer.
+Peter Strzok oversaw the beginnings of the <a href="/trump-russia-investigation/">Russia probe</a> last summer.
 About a month ago, Mueller brought Strzok in to help manage the investigation into Russian election meddling. (<a href="http://abcnews.go.com/Politics/special-counsels-russia-probe-loses-top-fbi-investigator/story?id=49249486">ABC News</a> / <a href="http://www.cnn.com/2017/07/13/politics/peter-strzok-special-counsel-russia-fbi/index.html">CNN</a>)</p>